 Adi Shankar's Video Game Adaptations

 With an extensive resume of upcoming projects, we knew we had to try and get Shankar to give us a few insights into a few of his video game projects, at least the ones he was willing to give us some details on.
 Assassin’s Creed has no updates to reveal, but Hyper Light Drifter has something exciting going on in the works there.
-Currently, he is about to start scripting for the upcoming PUBG project based on the popular video game franchise that just happens to features 55 million gamers playing daily.
+Currently, he is about to start scripting for the upcoming PUBG project based on the popular video game franchise that just happens to feature 55 million gamers playing daily.
 Shankar also revealed that he is working very closely with the team at Krafton Inc.

 "I meticulously beat out the entire project so that part's done.
 We're about to start scripting.
 When you have a detailed brief, it just does," Shankar said.
 "And we've locked in someone who we feel is the perfect writer for my vision of the project.
-So we have an ambitious timeline to get this out there and share it with world.
+So we have an ambitious timeline to get this out there and share it with the world.
 And it's not just me, right?
 Because just like Ubisoft has an entire film and TV team, PUBG has a PUBG Universe Team."

 Last, but definitely not least, we wanted to see if there were any updates to Devil May Cry, the series that Shankar announced back in 2018.
 At the time of the interview, he said the script has been completed and production should be starting early next year.

 "My Devil May Cry series has to be as visually inventive as the games are," he said.
 "And I'm going for the esthetic that captures beautiful chaos while being an ode to Capcom.
 I want kinetic energy.
-Like it's got to have its own sleek esthetic and bombastic identity.
-And a project only gets to that level of of layered richness if its creator meticulously pours their soul into every step of the process.
+Like it's got to have its own sleek aesthetic and bombastic identity.
+And a project only gets to that level of layered richness if its creator meticulously pours their soul into every step of the process.
 And that's what I've done.
 And that's what I intend to keep doing on this project."

 Shankar further explained that the delay was because he wanted to project to "be developed by DMC fans for DMC fans," which only makes us more excited to see what he does with the series, especially given the rumors that it may focus on Dante’s brother and nemesis, Vergil.